apolloconfig/apollo/docs/en/deployment/third-party-tool-rainbond.md

 Rainbond has a built-in native Service Mesh microservice framework, and also has a good integration experience with other microservice frameworks such as Spring Cloud and Dubbo.
 Therefore, a large number of Rainbond users may also be users of the Apollo configuration center.
 Instead of worrying about how to deploy a Apollo cluster, the Rainbond team made Apollo a one-click application template for free download and installation by open source users.
 This installation method greatly reduces the deployment burden of users using Apollo clusters.
 Currently, versions 1.9.2 is supported.

-The current installation mode integrates a set of `PRO` environments by default, with additional environments, as described in the advanced features section later.
+The current installation mode integrates a set of `PRO` environments by default.
+Instructions to add additional environments is described in the advanced features section later.

 ## About application template